HAPPINESS IS FACTORY FITTED: AN INSIGHTFUL STORY

 Now back to the issue the little girl brought.
 Would becoming rich make her dad happy?
 Well, let’s see how it goes.
 Look at it this way.

-Finally, researcher and psychologist Carol Dweck found that there are generally two types of mindset that impact the way a person responds to challenges: Fixed mindset and growth mindset.
-A person with fixed mindset believes that when they don’t succeed at something such as missed job opportunity, they assume there is nothing they can do and the road stops there.
+Finally, researcher and psychologist Carol Dweck found that there are generally two types of mindsets that impact the way a person responds to challenges: Fixed mindset and growth mindset.
+A person with fixed mindset believes that when they don’t succeed at something such as missed job opportunity, they assume there is nothing they can do, and the road stops there.
 They become unhappy.

 On the other hand, a person with growth mindset sees the set back as learning experience, providing them with the feedback they need to evolve.
 Thus, they perform better and are happier.
 What type of mindset do you have right now?
 The important thing is that anyone can develop growth mindset with practice.